Oil falls 1% as focus shifts to high U.S. fuel stocks

 “We suspect that agreement is already largely discounted in the price level, and is unlikely to provide a strong boost to oil prices,” global oil strategist at BNP Paribas in London Harry Tchilinguirian told the Reuters Global Oil Forum.

-Reporting by Collin Eaton, Noah Browning, Jane Chung; Editing by Marguerita Choy and David Evans
+Reporting by Collin Eaton, Noah Browning, Jane Chung; Editing by Marguerita Choy, David Evans and Nick Zieminski